Documentation

 Dashboard shows "MCP disconnected"

-The service isn't running or hasn't sent a heartbeat yet (heartbeats fire every 60 seconds).
+The MCP service isn't running or hasn't sent a heartbeat yet (every 60 seconds).

 # Check status